Kaikei-e/How-I-live-with-SAD-WIP/english/english.md

 In the university, I suffered from a fear of women, which made discussion lessons and the like painful.<br>

 In addition, the number of public speaking engagements and presentations increased dramatically, and my depression worsened in my second year of university.
 I could not stop crying even when I was at home and not doing anything.
 At the same time, I couldn't get up from the bed and had continuous feelings of "I want to disappear" and "I want to be gone".
-For this reason, I went to see a psychosomatic doctor for the first time in my life.
+For this reason, I went to see a psychosomatic doctor for the first time in my life.<br>

+Since then, I have been visiting the hospital on a regular basis.
+My initial diagnosis was "bipolar disorder," and I didn't even know the concept of "social anxiety disorder" at first.
+I thought it was just " shyness ". <br>

+I managed to spend my days in a state of depression, but in my third year of college, I had to look for a job.
+In the name of internship, I started the preparatory work to get a job offer from a company.
+Although I was a liberal arts graduate, I knew that sales and clerical jobs were not suitable for me due to my personality, so I started to work towards becoming a software engineer, which I was just interested in.